IBM/telco-network-cloud-drivers/content/reference/lm-api/api-definition/resource-manager/resource-packages.md

 weight: 110
 ---

-The following section details the APIs used to manage Resource packages intended for the Brent (carrier-grade Resource Manager included with LM).
+The following section details the APIs used to manage Resource packages intended for the Brent (carrier-grade Resource Manager included with TNCO).

 Associated with each definition are details of the request parameters and responses.
 These include the name of each field plus a brief description and whether the field is mandatory.
 Whether a field is required or not is based on the context of the examples.
 The underlying API definition may mark a field as optional, but in some contexts, the fields must be supplied.